Dre Campbell Farm

 8. Carrots

-Carrots make for a healthy snack and colorful addition to a variety of dishes.
+Carrots make for a healthy snack and a colorful addition to various dishes.

 9. Broccoli